-The rise of alternative ways to access primary care – namely through the advent of primary care services offered by pharmacies, such as flu shots, medication management, and health/wellness advice – poses a challenge for hospitals that traditionally have relied on the strength of their primary care physicians to attract new patients.
+The rise of alternative ways to access primary care – namely through the advent of primary care services offered by pharmacies, such as flu shots, medication management, and health/wellness advice – poses a challenge for hospitals that traditionally have relied on the strength of their primary care physicians to attract new patients and leverage family practice marketing tactics.

-Now, in today’s world, patients are turning to sources outside of hospitals to find primary care providers and are turning to hospitals either for specialty services or for emergencies – leaving a hole in a facility’s patient-acquisition funnel.
+Now, in today’s digital age, patients are turning to sources outside of hospitals to find primary care providers.
+They are opting for hospitals either for specialty services or emergencies, creating a void in a facility’s patient acquisition funnel.

-This leaves contemporary hospitals with a hospital marketing challenge: attracting new patients to a system for primary care versus only conducting service-oriented marketing campaigns that emphasize a specialty.
+This shift poses a hospital marketing challenge: attracting new patients to a system for primary care versus only conducting service-oriented marketing campaigns that emphasize a specialty.
+While there’s undeniable value in specialty service-oriented hospital marketing, the current landscape underscores the importance of hospital marketing ideas that prioritize primary care.

 The Role of a PCP as a Care Manager

-The rise of the Internet has also caused the role of the PCP to change.
-Patients are becoming more accustomed to self-diagnosing online and contacting a PCP only for a referral to a specialist.
+The rise of the Internet has also transformed the PCP’s role.
+These days, patients are accustomed to self-diagnosing online and contacting a PCP only for a referral to a specialist.
 When viewed in this context, a PCP is no longer the frontline provider but instead is a portal to other services.

 Hospital Marketing Campaigns for Primary Care